 It’s safe to say that a majority of AWP’s umpteen thousand attendees love books.
 If you’re like me, you love every aspect of them — the inked paper smell, the heft of the volume, the font, the cover design, the ideas born within the text, the potential for marginalia, the sound and feel of pages flipping beneath your thumb.

 So if you’d seen …

 Read the full post here: AWP 2014: Books About Books: A Nonfiction Conundrum.

 1. Sign up for a weeklong cross-country ski adventure across the Gaspé Peninsula in Quebec with minimal training and partial French.
 Do this with complete strangers, no friends or family along to comfort you in your cluelessness.

 2. Once you realize your head is not going to explode from the rapid-fire Quebecois you are attempting to translate in the partial French you do understand, enjoy the nine-hour bus ride from Quebec City to the Parc national de la Gaspésie.
 The snow-white countryside is beautiful.

 3. Find a ski buddy among the mostly 50- and 60-year-olds, the great majority of whom will kick your 40-year-old marathon-trained ass on skis.
 Get over it, rapidement.

 4. When you alone are responsible for forming a clog at a narrow descent from a country road to the…

-*From Poets & Writers “The Time Is Now,” February 9, 2012
+*From Poets & Writers “The Time Is Now,” March 8, 2012